ueberdosis/tiptap/README.md

 Your benefits as a sponsor:

 * Give back to the open source community
-* Get early access private repositories
+* Get early access to private repositories
+* Ensure the further maintenace and development of tiptap
 * Your issues and pull requests get a `sponsor 💖` label
 * Get a sponsor badge in all your comments on GitHub
 * Show support in your GitHub profile
 * Receive monthly reports about our open source work

 Does that sound good?
-[Sponsor us on GitHub!](https://github.com/sponsors/ueberdosis)
+[Become a sponsor!](https://github.com/sponsors/ueberdosis)

 ## License
 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.